Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Performance: Better peak-time operation at any individual desk.

-However, individual low-bandwidth lines may be more cost-effective and isolated from network congestion, which can be ideal for smaller events.
+However, individual low-bandwidth lines may be more cost-effective and less prone to network congestion, making them ideal for smaller events.

 Q: Can I customize the kiosk's appearance?